 If you take on a director role, you will likely focus on putting the performance together.
 You will bring the artistic vision to life in order to connect the audience to the performance.
 You could spend your time researching, analyzing, translating, and interpreting scripts.
 You could also be responsible for adapting scripts, working with writers, instructing cast members, preparing casting notes, and designing costumes, sets, props, sound, and lighting.
 Essentially, you ensure that the performance is complete and of the highest quality.

 In some organizations, especially those that are smaller, the roles of producers and directors are often combined.
 If you can see yourself working in this occupation, then starting out with training from a performance art school is a great choice.
 Many theater directors and producers begin with an education and then work their way up within their performing arts careers.

-- States with the highest levels of employment—California, New York, Texas, Florida, and Georgia
+- States with the highest levels of employment (for all types of producers and directors)—New York, California, Florida, Texas, and Georgia

 Get Ready to Showcase Your Talents